Brother Industries: History

 Brother competed heavily in the worldwide typewriter market, initially with its personal manual typewriters from its Nagoya factory and later with its own factories abroad (e.g., UK, USA), competing with brands that had dominated the international typewriter market—including with Japan's Silver Seiko Ltd. and others.
-In the 1960s and 1970s, Brother, along with Japanese companies Silver Seiko and Nakajima, were frequent targets of antidumping campaigns in the United States and Europe—for their low-priced manual typewriters.
+In the 1960s and 1970s, Brother, along with Japanese companies Silver Seiko and Nakajima, were frequent targets of antidumping campaigns in the United States and Europe—for its low-priced manual typewriters.
 In November 2012, Brother announced that it had built the last UK-made typewriter at its north Wales factory.
 It had made 5.9 million typewriters in its Wrexham factory since it opened in 1985.
 Brother donated the last machine to London's Science Museum.

 In September 2022, Brother celebrated a production milestone of 70 million home sewing machines made since mass production started in 1932.